Relintai/rcpp_sample_simple_data_collector_app/Readme.md

 sudo apt-get install build-essential scons pkg-config libudev-dev yasm libevent libevent-dev
 ```

 Optionally if you install MariaDB/MySQL and/or PostgreSQL the compile system should pick it up.
-Make sure to gte a version
+Make sure to get a version
 whoch contains the development headers (A bunch of .h files).

 ### Initial setup